Kebbrokk/Obsidian-Spotify-Playback/README.md

 - Enable it in the Community Plugins Settings
 - Copy over your Client ID and Client Secret [Remember to keep these hidden]
     - The plugin masks the string of digits for some privacy.
+    - The plugin stores all sensitive information in the "Data" file.
+Don't share the data file.

 Open your terminal and search for Spotify Playback: Login to Spotify
 - This will open up your browser and ask for permission to sync to Spotify